 What Is An Interactive Dashboard?

 An interactive dashboard is a data management tool that tracks, analyzes, monitors, and visually displays key business metrics while allowing users to interact with data, enabling them to make well-informed, data-driven, and healthy business decisions.
 Dashboards are used within the business intelligence (BI) environment, creating a link between managers and the company’s strategy, allowing departments to collaborate more effectively, and enabling employees to perform with an increased productivity level.
-That brings us to our next important aspect.

 Interactive Dashboards vs. Static Reporting